d3b-center/canine-dev/README.md

         - Strelka2:
             - `strelka2_prepass_vcf`: Somatic snv and indel call results with all `FILTER` categories for strelka2.
 Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter
             - `strelka2_pass_vcf`: Somatic SNV and indel call results  that are  filtered for `PASS`
-            - `strelka2_snpeff_vcf`: PASS somatic SNV and indel calls that are annotated with SnpEff
+            - `strelka2_vep_vcf`: PASS somatic SNV and indel calls that are annotated with VEP
         - Mutect2:
             - `mutect2_prepass_vcf`: Somatic snv and indel call results with all `FILTER` categories for mutect2.
 Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter
             - `mutect2_pass_vcf`: Somatic SNV and indel call results  that are  filtered for `PASS`
-            - `mutect2_snpeff_vcf`: PASS somatic SNV and indel calls that are annotated with SnpEff
+            - `mutect2_vep_vcf`: PASS somatic SNV and indel calls that are annotated with VEP
         - VardictJava
             - `vardict_prepass_vcf`: All call results with all `FILTER` categories for VardictJava.
 Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter and our `StrongSomatic` subset.
             - `vardict_pass_vcf`: Somatic SNV and indel call results  that are  filtered for `PASS`
-            - `vardict_snpeff_vcf`: PASS somatic SNV and indel calls that are annotated with SnpEff
+            - `vardict_vep_vcf`: PASS somatic SNV and indel calls that are annotated with VEP
         - Lancet
           - `lancet_prepass_vcf`: Somatic snv and indel call results with all `FILTER` categories for lancet.
 Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter
           - `lancet_pass_vcf`: Somatic SNV and indel call results  that are  filtered for `PASS`
-          - `lancet_snpeff_vcf`: PASS somatic SNV and indel calls that are annotated with SnpEff
+          - `lancet_vep_vcf`: PASS somatic SNV and indel calls that are annotated with VEP

     - Structural variant callers
         - Manta: